Budibase/website/content/blog/app-building/difference-between-rule-based-role-based-access-control.md

 This greatly reduced the labor costs associated with system administration, as well as largely eliminating the possibility of human error.
 Assuming that your access control system is thoroughly tested, users won’t accidentally be assigned inappropriate permissions.

+You might also like our guide to [in-house software development](https://budibase.com/blog/inside-it/in-house-software-development/).

 ### Cons

 Of course, there are also downsides to choosing a rule-based system.
 When considered in sum, these can easily outweigh the benefits.
 Let’s take a look in more detail.